 Do you act different when your child is throwing a fit than when he is happy and excited?
 Avoid the mistake of judging your child’s emotions.

 Do you love your kids unconditionally?

 I thought I did.
-After all, I love my kids regardless of the choices they’ll make.
-I celebrate who they are, in spite of differences and similarities with me.
+After all, I love mine regardless of the choices they’ll make and celebrate who they are, in spite of their differences and similarities with me.
 And I say this not lightly, but truthfully: I would give my life for them.

 Isn’t that unconditional love?

 I thought so.
 But then I realized my kids may not see it that way.

 And it all started with the movie Frozen…

-Like any silly parent who thought her kid wouldn’t fall for Frozen-mania, I told my four-year-old, “Here’s the DVD of Frozen.
+Like any silly parent who thought her kid wouldn’t fall for Frozen-mania, I told my then-four-year-old, “Here’s the DVD of Frozen.
 Let’s watch it!”

 And we did.
-But in my house, we enforce a limit on screen time.
-For my kids, that’s 30 minutes a day max.
-And so before Elsa could belt “Let It Go,” I pressed stop and smiled at my son.
+But we also enforce a 30-minute limit on screen time on most days.
+And so, before Elsa could belt “Let It Go,” I pressed stop and smiled at my son.
 “Did you like it?”